May is peak spring time for many of us, but it’s also Chip Your Pet Month.

 Remember the olden days when every cat wore a necklace with a name tag around their neck that also included the owners’ contact details?

-Well, think of microchipping as the modern updated version of that.
+Well, think of microchipping as the modern, updated version of that.
 In the unfortunate case of your cat getting lost, checking for a microchip can be an effective way to track down your information and reunite you with your kitty.

 Almost every veterinary office, shelter, and even many police stations have equipment to read your cat’s microchip.
-If someone turns your lost cat in at any of these facilities, your kitty has a far better chance of coming back home to you.
+If someone turns your lost cat in at any of these facilities, your feline has a far better chance of coming back home to you.

 What’s The Microchip Like?